The Holiday Candle features a Crown Knot design,

-Slide two red
+Slide two pieces of red

 tighten it firmly.

-2-inch space, and tie a Square knot with
+Tie a Square knot with the green

-rests next to the Overhand knot.
+rests against the Overhand knot.
 This will

 form the picots.

-Tip: The picots for the wreath of the Holiday
+inches long.
+The picots for the wreath of the Holiday

-the Holiday Candle should not
+Candle should NOT

 be the same size.
 The spacing between the SK

 Overhand knot as shown.